nie7321/laravel-dt-talk/laravel-datatables.md

     - So we'll tell it about it
     - But now that shows in the colvis button!

+^ Say I want to run a report on Interns + Temps, so we can give them all a raise.

 ^ Colvis gets a filter

 ---